VincentWei/minigui-docs/programming-guide/MiniGUIProgGuideAppendixD.md

 ## Terms

-* MiniGUI new control set (mGNCS).
+- MiniGUI new control set (mGNCS).
 The new control set not only realizes multiple customizable and extensible control classes, but also realizes resources management function, and object-oriented encapsulation for other common functions, such as main window, dialog box and menu etc.
-* Style.
+- Style.
 Symbol used for controlling window or control basic look and feel and behavior.
-   * Control style of the new control set, only used for control properties that cannot be modified dynamically, such as if the progress bar is vertical or horizontal can be realized with style.
+   - Control style of the new control set, only used for control properties that cannot be modified dynamically, such as if the progress bar is vertical or horizontal can be realized with style.
 In the realization of all the controls, use of style shall be reduced as much as possible.
-   * Besides system global styles such as `WS_` and `WS_EX_` etc. are reserved, the control styles defined by MiniGUI intrinsic control set are not used in the new control set.
+   - Besides system global styles such as `WS_` and `WS_EX_` etc. are reserved, the control styles defined by MiniGUI intrinsic control set are not used in the new control set.
 Control styles in the new control set will be defined again.
-   * In the new control set, control no longer has extension style.
+   - In the new control set, control no longer has extension style.
-* Property.
-Control property is a newly added concept, which is used for the control features that can be dynamically set (such as intercalator location in the edit box) or dynamically changed (such as list item number in the list box). mGNCS provides uniform interface (getProperty/setProperty) to get or set property of control.
+- Property.
+Control property is a newly added concept, which is used for the control features that can be dynamically set (such as intercalator location in the edit box) or dynamically changed (such as list item number in the list box). mGNCS provides uniform interface (`getProperty`/`setProperty`) to get or set property of control.
-* Renderer.
+- Renderer.
 In mGNCS, it refers to the drawing method set of controlling the main window or control look and feel, the full name is “look and feel renderer”, generally referred to as “renderer” in short.
-   * In the new control set, each visible control will have its own renderer.
+   - In the new control set, each visible control will have its own renderer.
      In order to distinguish from renderers introduced by MiniGUI 3.0, we refer to the renderers of MiniGUI 3.0 as “global renderer”, and the renderers introduced by the new control set is referred to as “control renderer”:
-   * The global renderer acts on the main window, old control set and system components of the new control set (such as non client area elements such as border, title bar and scroll bar etc.).
+   - The global renderer acts on the main window, old control set and system components of the new control set (such as non client area elements such as border, title bar and scroll bar etc.).
-   * Control renderer only acts on the client area drawing of each control of the new control set.
+   - Control renderer only acts on the client area drawing of each control of the new control set.
-* Window class name.
+- Window class name.
 In order to distinguish from the name of control class, we refer to the class name used by MiniGUI for child window as “window class name”.
-For example, control class name of static box is mStatic, while the window class name of static box is `static_`.
+For example, control class name of static box is `mStatic`, while the window class name of static box is `static_`.
-* Event.
+- Event.
 In the traditional programming mode of MiniGUI, there exist two concepts, message and notification; they have their own effect, but for application developers, the nature of notification is the same as that of the message.
 Therefore, mGNCS abstracts the message and notification as event.
   Looking from the angle of application developers, each event correspond to an event handler.

 ## Interface Naming Norm of the New Control Set